 Having witnessed too many painful naming processes in the car industry and given the risk of infringing someone’s trademark, Polestar CEO Thomas Ingenlath is happy with the company’s uncomplicated nomenclature.
 That’s what he said while discussing the brand’s future with TechCrunch at the Quail during the 2022 Monterey Car Week.

 The Polestar 4 could become the brand’s key volume achiever as it would compete in a segment popular in the brand’s central markets such as the U.S., China, and the UK.
-Polestar says that the 4 will be a “premium sport SUV” that costs similar to the Porsche Macan.
-In the EV world, though, the Tesla Model Y and the Audi Q6 e-tron Sportback would be the main contenders.
-In 2025, the Lotus Type 134 will join the list, and it could be technically related to the 4.
+In the words of Polestar, the 4 is a “premium sport SUV” that costs similar to the Porsche Macan.

 The Polestar 4 will be a sporty SUV coupe, more compact than Polestar 3, with high-volume potential.
 It will aim to bring the driving dynamics and minimalist style of Polestar to a market segment that we believe will continue to grow.Statement from Polestar in its Annual Review 2021

 The Polestar 4 is an SUV coupe with a minimalist design, sporty styling, and a powerful stance.
 At the front, the 4’s got a low and steeply sloping hood, a closed nose section, a large A-shaped air intake, and split headlights with dual blade DRLs.